shojon1314/Customer-Purchase-Data-Analysis/README.md

 4. Duplicate Phone Numbers
          - Two customers share the same phone number: Mrs. Lilly Tyler and Mrs. Peter Cain.
 5. Structural Engineers
          - There are 2 Structural Engineers in the dataset, with 1 male and 1 female from Alberta (AB).
 6. Spending Habits
-o	The maximum spending is 100 CAD, and the minimum is 0.66 CAD. o	One customer did not spend anything: Dr. Catherine Morales.
+         - The maximum spending is 100 CAD, and the minimum is 0.66 CAD.
+         - One customer did not spend anything: Dr. Catherine Morales.
 7. Credit Card Usage
-o	50 customers use Visa as their credit card provider. o	5 credit cards are expiring in 2019.
+         - 50 customers use Visa as their credit card provider.
+         - 5 credit cards are expiring in 2019.
 8. Email Providers
-o	The top 5 email providers are yahoo.com, hotmail.com, gmail.com, kol.km, and jatsot.ug.
+         - The top 5 email providers are yahoo.com, hotmail.com, gmail.com, kol.km, and jatsot.ug.
 9. Customer Traffic
-o	The store receives the most customers on Friday.
+         - The store receives the most customers on Friday.

 ## Pandas Code